Writing about the age-grades in rugby tends to follow a similar structure most seasons.

 People from all across the globe, rugby and non-rugby fans alike, were sharing the video and watching in amazement as the young back scorched defender after defender and made the game look remarkably easy.

 The dark side to early fame like this, is that it can go to a player’s head and derail their careers before they even get off the ground.
-When combined with over-eager claims that Johnson-Fisher was a future star and an England player in the waiting, as well as being signed up by global sports brand Adidas and energy drink company Red Bull, it would’ve been easy, as a teenager, for him to take his eye off the prize and his foot off the gas.
+When combined with over-eager claims that Johnson-Fisher was a future star and an England player in the waiting, it would’ve been easy, as a teenager, for him to take his eye off the prize and his foot off the gas.

 Thankfully, Johnson-Fisher hasn’t embraced that kind of complacency and he is a young man with his head well and truly screwed on.